What is Continuous Integration?

 And the objective is to gain full – and automated – control of your software verification and software dependencies, so that every single developer commit has the potential of being a release candidate.

-You can run our static testing tools on the command line so that they are easily integrated with many CI tools.
+You can run our testing tools on the command line so that they are easily integrated with many CI tools.